maxio-com/ab-java-sdk/README.md

 #### Example

-The following examples use the curl command-line tool to execute API requests.
+The following example uses the curl command-line tool to execute API requests.

 **Request**